 Tropical plants include a variety of options-

-These are lush and green plants which grow in moist conditions and low light.
+These lush and green plants grow in moist conditions and low light.
 Additionally, they are grown in indoor environments.

 These are known for their stunning and exotic blooms.
-Furthermore, there are many orchid species with unique flower shape and colour.
+Furthermore, there are many orchid species with unique flower shape and color.

-These are colourful and easy to care for plants.
+These are colorful and easy-to-care-for plants.
 Beginners can learn how to take care of these tropical plants with great care.
 These plants are long-lasting.

 2. Light Requirements